phcp-tech/hkc/README.md

 # HKC: Human Knowledge Classification

-HKC is a human-centered knowledge classification method defined by identifying the relationship between human and ego(Philosophy), human and gods(Religion), human and human(Society/Culture/Art), human and nature(Science/Technology).
+HKC is a human-centered knowledge classification method defined by identifying the relationship between Human and the Self(Philosophy), Human and the Divine(Religion), Human and Human(Society/Culture/Art), Human and Nature(Science/Technology).

 ## 1 Definition of knowledge